irschad/modularize-aws-project/README.md

 ---

-### Step 5: Add Module Outputs to Fix Broken References
+### Step 5: Specify module outputs to fix any broken references
 1. Add outputs for resources in the `subnet` module.
 2. Reference these outputs in the root module.